 7) Learn to embrace new challenges

-The last tip we can give you, is to put passion and be decisive about you do.
+The last tip we can give you is to put passion and be decisive about what you do.
 You will most likely not be 100% certain about moving abroad alone, as you will inevitably have many doubts and concerns about how to make yourself feel comfortable in a new environment.
-However, this can be an opportunity that not only will allow you to be more open-minded, increase your knowledge and gain you some relevant experience, but will also foster your growth as a person and will help you become more confident about your next challenges in life.
+However, this can be an opportunity that not only will allow you to be more open-minded, increase your knowledge and gain some relevant experience but will also foster your growth as a person and will help you become more confident about your next challenges in life.